jwsloan/summer_to_remember/README.md

 - [ ] Can link/view photos as memories
 - [ ] Data is only accessible when signed in
 - [ ] App is mobile-friendly and responsive
+- All store logic and state transitions are covered by unit tests, ensuring reliability and supporting future refactoring.

 ---